Paintball/BO2-GSC-Releases/README.md

 ## BO2-GSC-Releases
-These are my BO2 GSC Releases that are solo projects
+These are my BO2 GSC Releases that are solo projects.

-Follow the directions in each README for each mod
+Follow the directions in each README for each mod.